ancpazambuja/phd/annotations/probability.md

 While writing this text, I have realized I prefer keep some mathematical formalism, as much as I can keep (and it is not too much).

 But, as I mentioned before, there are ways of doing this.
-So, I will write some concepts I will not mentioned in the main text but they are there, implicitly.
+I choose to omit some fundamental knowledge in the main text, but keep in mind they are there implicitly.
 Just to mention a few: measure, $\sigma$-field, finite measure, $\sigma$-finite measure, measurable space ($\Omega$, P), measure space ($\Omega$, $\mathcal{F}$, P).